neondatabase/website/content/docs/introduction/read-replicas.md

 isDraft: true
 ---

-Read replicas in Neon are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
-Neon read replicas do not replicate data across database instances.
-Instead, all read requests from a single source — a capability made possible by Neon's architecture, which separates storage and compute.
+Neon read replicas are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
+Neon's read replica implementation does not replicate data across database instances.
+Instead, all read requests are directed to a single source — a capability made possible by Neon's architecture, which separates storage and compute.
 The following diagram shows how read requests from both read-write and read-only compute instances are served from the same Neon [Pageserver](/docs/refernce/glossary#pageserver).

 ![Read-only compute instances](/docs/introduction/read_replicas.png)

-In terms of data replication, Neon's read replica feature is considered asynchronous.
-As updates are made by your read-write computes, data is made available to Neon's Pageservers via a Write-Ahead Log (WAL) stream.
-Discounting other factors, any amount of read lag you might experience on a read replica is likely attributeable to high-intensity write activity on your read-write computes.
-Otherwise, Neon's read replicas offer near-instant data consistency for read replicas that reside in the same region as your database.
-Cross-region read replica support is planned for a future release.
+In data replication terms, Neon's read replica feature is considered asynchronous.
+As updates are made by your read-write computes, data is made available to Neon Pageservers via a Write-Ahead Log (WAL) stream.
+Discounting other factors, any read lag you experience on a read replica is likely attributable to high-intensity write activity on your read-write computes.
+Otherwise, Neon's read replicas offer near-instant data consistency for read replicas residing in the same region as your database.
+Cross-region read replicas are currently not supported but you can expect that feature to be available in a future release.

 ## Use cases